4 Introduction to Microbial Genomics

 • Singleton/Unique/Cloud Genes: genes, which are specific to single strains of a species.
 Unlikely to be recovered and identified using ancient DNA.

 We also differentiate between open and closed pangenomes.
 In open pangenomes, the gene set available to the bacterium constantly expands by acquisition and loss of genes via horizontal gene transfer from its environment, for the purpose of adaptation (e.g. environmental adaptation, metabolism, virulence and antibiotic resistance).
 All while maintaining genome size and vertical transmission of the core genome.
 Closed pangenome have limited exchanges of genetic material.
-This is often the case in highly specialized organisms.
+This is often the case in highly specialised organisms.
 So while they are much more plastic than strictly clonal species, the available genetic pool for exchange will be smaller.

 4.5.3 SNP Effects

 Single nucleotide polymorphisms (SNPs) can heavily impact the function of genes and the phenotype of an organism when they happen to affect and change the amino acid sequence of coding elements of a genome.
-This effect is frequently used in ancient DNA to either predict the presence/absence of significant mutation, which could have changed the phenotype of a disease.
+This effect is frequently used in ancient DNA to predict the presence/absence of significant mutation, which could have changed the phenotype of a disease.

 Definitions